 Upper Market Street Safety Project

-The project is the culmination of prior neighborhood planning efforts that stretch back over a decade, including the Upper Market Street 2009 Community Vision and Recommendations and Market-Octavia Area Plan.
+The project reflects years of robust outreach and evaluation, as well as prior neighborhood planning efforts - stretching back well over a decade – that include the Upper Market Street 2009 Community Vision and Recommendations and the Market-Octavia Area Plan.

 Near-Term Implementation Phase 1

 In 2015, the SFMTA implemented several near-term safety improvements, designed to quickly and effectively increase safety and comfort on the corridor while permanent improvements are designed and legislated.
 These near-term project elements included:

 - Painted safety zones to increase pedestrian visibility and slow the speed of turning vehicles